publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptE/m__us_usc_t42_s1395pp.md

 >     “(3) __GAO report on use of advance beneficiary notices.—__

->     Not later than 18 months after the date on which section 1869(h) of the Social Security Act \[[section 1395ff(h) of this title][/us/usc/t42/s1395ff/h]\] (as added by subsection (a)) takes effect, the Comptroller General of the United States shall submit to Congress a report on the use of advance beneficiary notices under title XVIII of such Act \[this subchapter\].
+>     Not later than 18 months after the date on which section 1869(h) of the Social Security Act \[[42 U.S.C.
+1395ff(h)][/us/usc/t42/s1395ff/h]\] (as added by subsection (a)) takes effect, the Comptroller General of the United States shall submit to Congress a report on the use of advance beneficiary notices under title XVIII of such Act \[[42 U.S.C.
+1395][/us/usc/t42/s1395] et seq.\].
 Such report shall include information concerning the providers of services and other persons that have provided such notices and the response of beneficiaries to such notices.

 >     “(4) __GAO report on use of prior determination process.—__

->     Not later than 36 months after the date on which section 1869(h) of the Social Security Act \[[section 1395ff(h) of this title][/us/usc/t42/s1395ff/h]\] (as added by subsection (a)) takes effect, the Comptroller General of the United States shall submit to Congress a report on the use of the prior determination process under such section.
+>     Not later than 36 months after the date on which section 1869(h) of the Social Security Act \[[42 U.S.C.
+1395ff(h)][/us/usc/t42/s1395ff/h]\] (as added by subsection (a)) takes effect, the Comptroller General of the United States shall submit to Congress a report on the use of the prior determination process under such section.
 Such report shall include—

 >         “(A)